geoserver/geoserver/doc/en/user/source/styling/sld-reference/rastersymbolizer.rst

 .. figure:: img/colormap1.png
    :align: left

-This example would create a color gradient from #323232 color to #BBBBBB color using quantity values -300 to 200:
+A more refined example defines a color gradient from color #FFCC32 through color #BBBBBB, running through color #3645CC and color #CC3636.
+The bottom color #FFCC32 is defined to be transparent This simulates an alpha channel, since pixels with values of -300 and below will not be rendered.
+Notice that the default opacity is 1 (opaque) when not specified.

 .. code-block:: xml